Astrologaster: Reception

 According to review aggregator Metacritic, the PC version received mixed or average reviews while the iOS version received generally favourable reviews from critics.

 Astrologaster was featured on The Gadget Show and appeared on a number of "best of" lists for video games in 2019.

 Astrologaster was nominated for "Excellence in Audio" at the 22nd Annual IGF Awards, and for "Best Music for an Indie Game", "Best Music in a Casual Game", and "Best Original Choral Composition" at the 18th Annual G.A.N.G.
 Awards.

+In 2023 Astrologaster was featured in the British Library Digital Storytelling Exhibit, during which a Q&A was held with Schneidereit and Kassell alongside performances of songs from the game's soundtrack by a live vocal quartet.